lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 ## You have reached your destination 🏁

+This may seem like a lot of code just for logging at first, but consider the following:
+- it's only a lot compared to the tiniest of solutions
+- it's all the code you'll need even as your solution grows larger
-This may seem like a lot of code just for logging, but not all of it is necessary as some people won't need trace while others won't need console output.
+- not all of it is necessary as some people won't need trace while others won't need console output

 Moreover, this is all setup code that's very easy to follow and to maintain.
 You'll write it once and rip the benefits forever without almost never touching it again.

 ## A word about monkeys 🐒

 When someone asks you for additional information just to delay dealing with something, it's called putting a monkey on your back, and if left unchecked you may wind up with an entire barrel of them.

 In case you're wondering, a barrel is the appropriate term for a group of monkeys.
 I'll never cease to wonder at English's super specific names for groups of different animal types.
-If you too wonder at this useless piece of trivia, or at any other part of this article, bless your heart, and please let me know on Twitter, and while you're there you can also [follow me](http://twitter.com/intent/user?screen_name=LuisLikeIewis), and/or retweet this article's [tweet](http://twitter.com/LuisLikeIewis), both of which help a lot.
+If you too wonder at this useless piece of trivia, or at any other part of this article, bless your heart, and please let me know on Twitter, and while you're there you can also [follow me](http://twitter.com/intent/user?screen_name=LuisLikeIewis), and/or retweet this article's [tweet](http://twitter.com/LuisLikeIewis), both of which I'd be eternally grateful for.
 In any event, merry Xmas to you and your family, and may 2021 be nothing like 2020.